scottmcpherson/react-meteor-class/README.md

 # Using Meteor and React with es6 Classes

-This is a proof of concept I through together that looks at how one might go about using es6 classes with meteor and react.
+This is a proof of concept I threw together that looks at how one might go about using es6 classes with meteor and react.

 It exposes the `getMeteorData` method from the meteor data mixin for react.